-Many candidates feel this exam is closely related to FAR because there is some overlap in GAAP reporting requirements tested on both exams.
+Many candidates feel the AUD CPA exam is closely related to FAR because there is some overlap in GAAP reporting requirements tested on both exams.
 Although there is some overlap, I wouldn’t say it’s significant enough to base your entire CPA exam schedule on this fact.

 Let’s take a look at what’s on this exam, how it’s graded, who it’s easiest and hardest for, and how to pass the AUD section and become a Certified Public Accountant!

 What is the AUD CPA Exam Section?